paulricky/EMG_Control_Hand/README.md

 ## Limitations

-- **Acquisition reproducibility:** firmware, ADC, analog front end, isolation, electrode placement, and ground/reference configuration are not included.
-- **No evidence artifacts:** there are no recorded EMG sessions, model checkpoints, or measured research results in the repository.
 - **Surface-EMG variability:** amplitude and spectra vary with placement, skin preparation, impedance, fatigue, contraction force, cross-talk, and session.
 - **Vision-label error:** monocular MediaPipe landmarks can be noisy or occluded and are not a motion-capture gold standard; image landmarks are an even weaker fallback for metric geometry.
 - **Synchronization approximation:** clock fitting and nearest-frame labels are implemented, but camera exposure timestamps are approximated by host time after `read()`, and synchronization error is not reported.